diogro/expressionVariance-manuscript/main.md

 This heterogeneity in regulation for high and low-variance genes suggests that important biological information has been overlooked given the focus that the field has placed on understanding gene expression robustness, in the sense of reducing variation [@Siegal2014-dv; @Payne2015-wn; @Macneil2011-ax; @Denby2012-as].
 For example, Siegal and Leu [@Siegal2014-dv] provide several examples of known regulatory mechanisms for reducing gene expression variance, but no examples for the maintenance of high gene expression variance.
 We posit that it should be possible to go beyond the usual characterization of mechanisms of gene expression robustness, in the sense of reducing variation, and to explore mechanisms for the _robustness of plasticity_, that is, the maintenance of high levels of gene expression variation given environmental cues.

-Given the broad consistency of gene expression variance in healthy tissues, a natural question is how do these well-regulated levels of variation behave in perturbed or disease conditions.
+Given the broad consistency of gene expression variance in healthy tissues, a natural question is how do these well-regulated levels of variation behave in disease conditions.
 We find some suggestive links between tissue-specific variance ranks and disease, but these links need to be further explored using more specific methods.
 Comparing two HapMap populations, Li et al. [-@Li2010-qs] showed that gene expression variance was similar in both populations and that high-variance genes were enriched for genes related to HIV susceptibility, consistent with our observation of enrichment for immune-related genes among those with more variable expression.
 In a case-control experiment, Mar et al. [-@Mar2011-dr] showed that expression variance was related to disease status in Schizophrenia and Parkinson's disease patients, with altered genes being non-randomly distributed across signaling networks.